Coffea: Cultivation and use

 There are over 130 species of Coffea, which is grown from seed.
-The two most popular are Coffea arabica (commonly known simply as "Arabica"), which accounts for 60–80% of the world's coffee production, and Coffea canephora (known as "Robusta"), which accounts for about 20–40%.
+The two most popular are Coffea arabica (commonly known simply as "Arabica"), which accounts around 55% of the world's coffee production, and Coffea canephora (known as "Robusta"), which accounts for about 45%.

 C. arabica is preferred for its sweeter taste, while C. canephora has a higher caffeine content.
 C. arabica has its origins in the highlands of Ethiopia and the Boma Plateau of Sudan, and came about as the result of a hybrid between C. canephora and C. eugenioides.

-The trees produce edible red or purple fruits that are either epigynous berries or indehiscent drupes.
-The fruit is often referred to as a "coffee cherry", and it contains two seeds, called "coffee beans".
-Despite these terms, coffee is neither a true cherry (the fruit of certain species in the genus Prunus) nor a true bean (seeds from plants in the family Fabaceae).

-In any coffee crop, about 5–10% of fruits contain only a single bean.
-Called a peaberry, it is smaller and rounder than a normal coffee bean.

-When grown in the tropics, coffee is a vigorous bush or small tree that usually grows to a height of 3–3.5 m.
-Most commonly cultivated coffee species grow best at high elevations, but do not tolerate freezing temperatures.

-The Coffea arabica tree grows fruit after three to five years, producing for an average of 50 to 60 years, though up to 100 years is possible.
-The white flowers are highly scented.
-The fruit takes about nine months to ripen.